iasx/theory/Types.md

 ```
 a → b or a ⇨ b
 ```
-> *arrow, morphism, transformation, correspondance, projection, relation, conversion, link*
+> *arrow, morphism, transformation, correspondence, projection, relation, conversion, link*
 - ***Generalization of Relation***
-- Denotes the relation of one entiy/process to another.
+- Denotes the relation of one entity/process to another.
 - Maps can be composed, inverted, etc.